stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 }
 ```

-The device-local VBO is created is a similar fashion:
+The device-local VBO is created similarly:

 ```java
 @Bean